walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 `FragmentActivity`, while the factory keeps only the application context for persistence. iOS uses a P-256 Secure Enclave key bound to the current Face ID or Touch ID enrollment set and therefore requires a qualifying physical device.

+An iOS host app that enables this policy must add `NSFaceIDUsageDescription` to its own `Info.plist` with an appropriate user-facing reason string.
 Protected non-P-256 requests fail without software fallback.

 The context-only `MobileWalletFactory(applicationContext)` constructor supports non-interactive